 Nurses and doctors are both essential parts of the healthcare field and work together closely to ensure that patients receive the best possible care.
 Both have vastly distinct roles and responsibilities.
-For this reason, a registered nurse (RN) cannot automatically become a medical doctor (MD) without additional schooling, training, and exams.
+But a registered nurse (RN) can become a medical doctor (MD), as long as they go through the additional schooling, training, and exams.

 There are some nurses who have always dreamed of becoming a medical doctor, but college happens, life happens and things change.
 Nursing sometimes is the next best option.
 It is only after being in the field and seeing the differences between nurses and doctors do those individuals desire this career path again.